Tonexus/poe-scambot/README.txt

-Minimum Price   - the minimum price that the item should have Sockets         - the number of sockets that the item should have Links           - the number of links that the item should have Allow Corrupted - whether the item can be corrupted Search Regex    - the regular expression that should match the item's
+Minimum Price   - the minimum price that the item should have Sockets         - the number of sockets that the item should have Links           - the number of links that the item should have Rarity          - the rarity type that the item should have Allow Corrupted - whether the item can be corrupted Allow Crafted   - whether the item can be crafted Search Regex    - the regular expression that should match the item's
                   text.
 (The item's text is made by concatenating the item's name, implicit mods, and explicit mods.)